 I am sure most of you have come across a person in your research who, while not related, still captures your imagination.
 I have found myself off on a tangent many times with a family who has married into my own, only to rein myself in to focus on my direct relatives.

 One such person is Christopher Coulson who I first encountered when I found his son Frank married my 2nd great grand-aunt Harriet Diwell.
-Chris was a horseman and had some involvement with the early days of Western District racing, and this tweaked my interest.
+Chris was a horseman and had some involvement with the early days of Western District racing, and that tweaked my interest.

 Christopher Coulson was born at Scarborough, Yorkshire in 1817 and married Mary Frances Stubbs in 1841.
 Not long after, Christopher began working as a groomsman at the Royal Mews at Buckingham Palace during Queen Victoria’s reign.
-Christopher and Mary had one child at that time, Francis Stubbs Coulson (Frank), born in 1842, and they had three more children at the Mews.
+Christopher and Mary had one child then, Francis Stubbs Coulson (Frank), born in 1842, and they had three more children at the Mews.
 The 1851 Census shows the family living at the Royal Mews.
 Christopher’s occupation was recorded as “helper in the master of the horses department”.
 In 1855, Queen Victoria set up the Buckingham Palace Royal Mews School for the children of those working at the Mews.

 In 1856, Christopher, Mary, and the four children sailed for Australia on General Hewitt arriving in Portland.
 The Coulsons’ immigration record shows Christopher was to be employed by Mr McKellar of Ardachy at Branxholme for twelve months.
 At some stage, Chris went to Rifle Downs at Merino to work as a trainer for Richard Lewis, who owned such horses as the thoroughbred “King Alfred” and Clydesdale stallion “Agronomer”.
 “King Alfred” was revered throughout the district.
 Even Adam Lindsay Gordon referred to him in his poem “The Fields of Coleraine”.
 He stood at stud with “Agronomer” who competed in local shows and was sire of many of the heavy workhorses in the area.